Glymur is only an hour and a half away from Reykjavik city and the hike takes less than four hours.

 Looking towards the horizon, you can see the length of Hvalfjörður, and spot Geirsholmi, the island on which, according to Harðar saga, a band of outlaws survived for several years.
 On a clear day, the water looks temptingly blue.
 Both the fjord and the lake that feeds Glymur, Hvalvatn, are named for the same folktale, in which a man is transformed into an evil whale, and is lured to his death in the lake after having climbed up the waterfall.

-Practical info: The entire hike takes approximately 3-4 hours, and is roughly 5 km (3 miles) in length.
+The entire hike takes approximately 3-4 hours, and is roughly 5 km (3 miles) in length.
 The elevation difference from the parking lot to the top of the falls is approximately 350 metres (1150 ft).
 A sign at the parking lot tells hikers whether the log is up at the first river crossing, though the cable is a permanent fixture.

-To get to the trailhead: drive north on Route 1 from Reykjavík, but turn right before the Hvalfjörður tunnel onto Route 47.
+Drive north on Route 1 from Reykjavík, but turn right before the Hvalfjörður tunnel onto Route 47.
 At the end of the fjord, turn right at the sign for Glymur, and follow the dirt road for around ten minutes.
 It’s about an hour’s drive from Reykjavík.

-Bring: extra socks, gloves, and hat; sturdy hiking boots; a dry bag; cold water; hot tea; snacks or a light lunch; a towel.
+Extra socks, gloves, and hat; sturdy hiking boots; a dry bag; cold water; hot tea; snacks or a light lunch; a towel.